Form 1095-B: Proof of Minimum Essential Coverage for 2026 (Tax Year 2025)

 is a cover sheet that includes summary information about the employer or insurer and the associated 1095-B forms.
 It includes details like the employer's name, Employer Identification Number (EIN), and contact information, as well as the total number of being submitted.

-For reicpients, must typically be provided to the individuals covered under the policy by Monday, March 3rd, 2025.
+For recipients, must typically be provided to the individuals covered under the policy by Tuesday, March 3rd, 2026.
 If the deadline falls on a weekend or holiday, the deadline may be extended to the next business day.

 When filing to the IRS, the will depend on the method of filing: